-Once the Thirteen Colonies were free from British rule, the Founding Fathers of USA played a very important role in creating the constitution and determining the political direction of the country.
+Once the Thirteen Colonies were free from British rule, the Founding Fathers of the USA played a very important role in creating the constitution and determining the political direction of the country.

 In 1777, the Second Continental Congress approved the Articles of Confederation.
 This was the first constitution of the American colonies, drafted by the Founding Fathers.
 All 13 states ratified the articles by 1781 and it became the constitution of the union of the 13 independent states.

-At this Convention, the Founding Fathers discussed important matters such as the status of slavery in the newly born USA, the representation of the states at the Congress, and the extent to which the federal government should have power over the states.
+At this Convention, the Founding Fathers discussed important matters such as the status of slavery in the newly-born USA, the representation of the states in Congress, and the extent to which the federal government should have power over the states.

 They debated and discussed these issues.
 Once agreements were reached, they were made a part of the constitution.
-This came to define the nature and structure of the USA government.
+This came to define the nature and structure of the US government.

-A large number of Founding Fathers of USA were members of the First Continental Congress and the Second Continental Congress.
-Of these, some of the most famous were George Washington, Benjamin Franklin, Thomas Jefferson and Alexander Hamilton.
+A large number of Founding Fathers of the USA were members of the First Continental Congress and the Second Continental Congress.
+Of these, some of the most famous were George Washington, Benjamin Franklin, Thomas Jefferson, and Alexander Hamilton.
 Here are brief biographies of each.